Insurgency: Sandstorm: Release

 Insurgency: Sandstorm was released for Windows on December 12, 2018, through Steam.
 Linux and macOS releases were planned, but they were both cancelled in December 2019.
 Though PlayStation 4 and Xbox One releases of Sandstorm were announced and intended to be released with the Windows version, their release was repeatedly delayed due to development issues, first to 2019, then early 2020, then August 2020.
-The PlayStation 4, Xbox One, PlayStation 5, and Xbox Series X/S versions were eventually released on September 29, 2021.
+Ports for PlayStation 4 and Xbox One were eventually released on September 29, 2021, with versions for PlayStation 5 and Xbox Series X/S following on January 30, 2024.

 Since its release, the game has had several updates adding new maps, game modes, cosmetic items, weapons, and equipment, including returning content from Insurgency and Day of Infamy.
-Since the June 2020 release of update 1.7, "Operation: Nightfall", major content updates have been called "Operations", similar to other tactical shooters such as Tom Clancy's Rainbow Six Siege.
+Since the release of update 1.7, "Operation: Nightfall", in June 2020, major content updates have been called "operations", similar to other tactical shooters such as Tom Clancy's Rainbow Six Siege.
 "Operation: Nightfall" included paid cosmetic items and weapon skins as optional downloadable content, a first for the Insurgency series.
-Update 1.9, "Operation: Cold Blood", was developed from home during the COVID-19 pandemic and was released in December 2020.
-The game is currently on update 1.13, "Operation: Livewire", released on November 17, 2022, which added new machine guns and cosmetic sets.
+The game is currently on update 1.19, "Operation: Shell Shock", released on October 22, 2025.

 Reception

 Insurgency: Sandstorm received acclaim from critics for its realistic gameplay and atmospheric sound design.
 VG247 rated Sandstorm as "one of the best multiplayer games of the year".
 Sandstorm received an 88/100 from IGN, writing "[it] nails the balance between realism and fun", though it criticized unclear map boundaries.
-PCGamer rated the game 85/100, calling it "terrifying", and further expressing "I’ll never forget the screaming".
+PCGamer rated the game 85/100, calling it "terrifying", and further expressing "I'll never forget the screaming".
 It received "generally favorable" reviews according to review aggregator Metacritic.

 Sandstorms optimization received some criticism, with Worth Playing writing "In the heat of an intense battle, your processor will also put out some heat."
 A more critical review came from PCGamesN, who felt the game was "behind the times in both theme and looks" with "nameless locations with nameless conflicts", lamenting the removal of the planned story campaign, which would have featured "two Iraqi women crossing a war-torn land"—"It’s a shame to miss out on a potentially refreshing perspective."